lae/ansible-role-netbox/README.md

 The `SECRET_KEY` will then be read from this file on subsequent runs, unless you later do set this in your playbook.
 Note that you should define the `SECRET_KEY` if you are deploying multiple NetBox instances behind one load balancer.

+`MEDIA_ROOT`, while not mandatory in the NetBox documentation, is mandatory in this role.
+It should be set to a directory that is permanent and not lost on upgrade (the default, listed above, can be used without issue).

     netbox_user: netbox
     netbox_group: netbox